jesuinovieira/intro-to-ml/README.md

 # Perceptron

 Implementation of the perceptron neural network, following the definitions provided by [1].
+The report (in Portuguese) is available at [docs/relatorio.pdf](docs/relatorio.pdf).

 > [1] Haykin, S. S. (2009), Neural networks and learning machines, Pearson Education, Upper Saddle River, NJ.